-Energy management controls are conservation tools that are implemented to control building heating, ventilation and air conditioning (HVAC) systems.
-In recent years, modern Direct Digital Control (DDC) systems, which can accurately control building HVAC systems, have become very cost-effective and they are replacing traditional manual and electromechanical energy controls in retrofitted buildings, as well as being installed in almost all new commercial and institutional buildings.
-Minimizing the amount of energy used requires strategic control methods for controlling the building HVAC, power and communications systems.
+Energy management controls are conservation tools implemented to control heating, energy consumption, lighting systems, heathing ventilation and air conditioning (HVAC) systems.
+Modern Direct Digital Control (DDC) systems, which can accurately control building systems, have become very cost-effective in recent years.
+As a result, they are replacing traditional manual and electromechanical building control systems in retrofitted buildings and being installed in almost all new commercial and institutional facilities.
+However, maximizing energy efficiency requires strategic facility management control methods for controlling the HVAC, power and communications systems.

-Deciding which energy management control mode to apply is important, regardless of the technology used.
-It is important to understand that these modes can be implemented using many of the available technology types.
+Regardless of the technology used, deciding which energy management control mode to apply is important.
+It is important to understand that these modes can be implemented using many available technology types.
 In many cases, simple on-off control is adequate and very appropriate.
-In other cases, the desired effect can on with modulating controls.
+In other cases, the desired effect can be on with modulating controllers.
 The following are basic control modes.
 The accompanying diagrams will illustrate typical system performance.

-The term gain is a control term synonymous with sensitivity and is usually an adjustable amplification value used to tune the controls.
-If a quicker response is desired for a small input change the gain is increased, in a stronger output reaction from the controller.
+The term gain is a control term synonymous with sensitivity and is usually an adjustable amplification value used to tune the devices.
+For example, if a quicker response is desired for a small input change, the gain is increased in a stronger output reaction from the controller.

 On-off Energy Management Controls

-Also called two position control, this rudimentary mode is used with equipment that is either on or off.
-A nominal setpoint exists but is rarely actually achieved except in passing.
-A range of control values must be tolerated to avoid short-cycling the equipment, and temperature ranges are often fairly wide for this reason.
+Also called two-position control, this rudimentary mode is used with either on or off equipment.
+A nominal setpoint exists but is only achieved in passing.
+A range of control values must be tolerated to avoid short-cycling the equipment, and temperature ranges are often fairly wide.
 In the case of equipment that cannot be modulated, this is often the only choice.
-The smoothness of control depends strongly upon the system capacitance; systems with very low capacitance can experience short cycling problems using two position control.
+The smoothness of control depends strongly upon the system capacitance; systems with very low capacitance can experience short cycling problems using two-position control.

 Floating Energy Management Controls

-This is a hybrid combination of on-off control and modulating control, also called incremental control.
+This hybrid combination of on-off and modulating control is also called incremental control.
 As with on-off control, there is a control range (cut-in/cut out).
-However, unlike on-off control, floating control systems have the ability to maintain a mid-position of the controlled device instead of being limited to full-on or full-off.
-Between the cut-in and cut-out thresholds the controlled device merely holds its last position.
-The process variable is not actually under control within this range, and it is seen to float with the load until it crosses a threshold to get another incremental nudge in the correcting direction.
-This control is tighter than simple on-off control, although not as tight as true modulating control, but it is inexpensive and reliable.
+However, unlike on-off control, floating control systems can maintain a mid-position of the controlled device instead of being limited to full-on or full-off.
+The controlled device holds its last position between the cut-in and cut-out thresholds.
+The process variable is not under control within this range, and it floats with the load until it crosses a threshold to get another incremental nudge in the correcting direction.
+This control is tighter than simple on-off control, and although tight than true modulating control, it is inexpensive and reliable.
 Equipment items from small HVAC terminal units to 1000 HP water chiller inlet vanes are controlled in this manner with good success.
-Note that floating control is limited to processes that change slowly, and floating control actuators are usually selected to be slow moving.
+Note that floating control is limited to processes that change slowly, and floating control actuators are usually selected as slow-moving.

 Proportional-only Control (P)

-If the proportional energy management controls are too sensitive (gain set too high) the controller’s response will be excessive, and oscillation or hunting will occur.
-When this occurs the controller output (and the equipment connected to it) will oscillate up-and-down, open-and-closed, etc., and the control action will not settle out.
+If the proportional energy management controls are too sensitive (gain set too high), the controller’s response will be excessive, and oscillation or hunting will occur.
+When this occurs, the controller output (and the equipment connected) will oscillate up and down, open and closed, etc., and the control action will not settle out.

 Automatic energy management controls are useful for basic regulation and quality control of processes and environments.
 They can also be leveraged for energy savings through optimization.
-Properly applied, these systems are reliable and cost effective.
-Returning to the chapter intent, the stated purpose of this chapter was to focus on the application of automatic controls as a tool to achieve energy savings.
+Properly applied, these systems are reliable and cost-effective.
+Returning to the chapter's intent, the stated purpose of this chapter was to focus on the application of automatic system controllers as a tool to achieve energy savings.
 The reader should review the titles of each section, reflect on the key topics taken away, and decide if the stated objective was met.
-It is hoped that the reader has gained insight into how automatic energy management controls can help achieve energy goals and will endeavor to put these systems to work optimizing processes and saving energy.
+It is hoped that the reader has gained insight into how automatic energy management controls can help achieve energy goals.
+Therefore, they will endeavour to put these systems to work, optimizing processes and saving energy.

 From: Energy Management Handbook, 7th Edition, The Fairmont Press